pm804/ig_classify_work/README.txt

 these files need to be manually added to your local

 How this will work:
-step 1: convert rdata to csv
+step 1: convert rdata to csv DONE

-step 2: create batch jsonl files from csv
+step 2: create batch jsonl files from csv DONE

 step 3: send batch jsonl files to openai